arm61/pylj/docs/source/monte-carlo.md

 ## The two methods agree

 The molecular dynamics chapter held a temperature with a thermostat; the Monte Carlo rule holds it by construction.
-Run both on the same sixteen particles in the same box at 300 K, discard the settling steps, and compare the mean potential energy over the rest:
+Run both on the same sixteen particles in the same box at 300 K, discard the settling steps, and compare the mean potential energy over the rest.
+A Monte Carlo step moves one particle while a dynamics step moves them all, so the Monte Carlo run is given twice as many steps:

 ```{code-cell} python
 from pylj.md import MDSimulation